temefleet/jefeweb-blog/posts/rob1.md

 </body>
 ```

 but even if the code works whichever way you write it, it's important that it's readable for humans.
-So usually we'd stick to one of the first 2 examples with each nested tag indented a bit further than the line before it.
+So usually we'd stick to one of the first 2 examples with each **nested** tag indented a bit further than the line before it.

 ## Adding an image

-An image take looks like this:
+An image tag looks like this:

 ```html
 <img src="path/to/image.jpeg" alt="A picture of me when I was younger" />